-Motorcycles and vanpools travel toll free on Bay Area express lanes with a FasTrak Flex toll tag set in the 3+ position.
+Motorcycles and vanpools travel toll free on Bay Area Express Lanes with a FasTrak Flex toll tag set in the 3+ position.
 On some Bay Area Express Lanes, 2-person carpools are toll free, while on others 2-person carpools pay half-price tolls.
-Solo-driver clean air vehicles travel toll-free or pay half-price tolls depending on the express lane, but by the end of 2021 solo-driver clean air vehicles will pay half-price tolls on all Bay Area express lanes.
+See "For Carpools."
+Solo-driver clean air vehicles travel toll-free or pay half-price tolls depending on the express lane, but by the end of 2021 solo-driver clean air vehicles will pay half-price tolls on all Bay Area Express Lanes.
+See "For Clean Air Vehicles."
 See this table for an at-a-glance view of each lane's tolling policies.

 Bay Area Express Lanes have sections where access into or out of the lane is restricted and sections where it is unrestricted.

 Unrestricted sections are marked with dashed lines separating the express lane from regular traffic, and cars can enter or exit the express lanes in these sections.